IBM/db2sock-ibmi/README.md

 libdb400.a.
 Therefore both must be on the machine.
 However, eventually this libdb400.a driver may replace PASE version entirely.
 Possible configuration new/old libdb400.a (see Run below).

-###Fine print
-Clarification to avoid conspiracy.
-To be clear, new libdb400.a synchronous driver CLI APIs are the same (today APIs).
-That is, new libdb400.a under most PASE languages will run exactly same code path.
-In fact, at present new libdb400.a will run 'original APIs' by calling old driver (/QOpenSys/QIBM/ProdData/OS400/PASE/lib/libdb400.a).

-Specifically 'new' changes to old driver, original UTF-8 (1208) and new UTF-16 (1200 - wide) APIs take alternate short path directly call ILE API database (no PASE iconv).
-Current technical theory is all UTF-8/16 DB2 CLI APIs should work without old PASE libdb400.a iconv 'assistance'.
-In unlikely event UTF-8/16 fast path proves untrue (not work), some new CLI APIs may return back to PASE iconv like current libdb400.a (old driver).

-All asynchronous APIs with suffix 'Async/Thread' are new.
-Also, all aggregate APIs with prefix 'SQL400' are new (mutiple call task APIs).

-You can help test new libdb400.a driver going along to make sure there are no surprises (volunteers welcome).

-###NOTE
-Current node.js issues are old driver.
-The current async DB2 interfaces for Node.js on IBM i do NOT use this new driver.
-Specifically, any current issues or performance problems with node db2a having NOTHING to do with this new project (see future).

-To be clear, 'async' APIs are NOT just for Node.js, but can instead be applied to all PASE langs (PHP, Ruby, Python, etc).
-Some languages will use the 'async' pool (reap), others use async 'callback' (nodejs).
-The goal is APIs for any language (see sample following).

 #Source
 Source links have topical README.md.